psycopg/psycopg/docs/basic/usage.rst

 Connection context
 ------------------

-Psycopg 3 `Connection` can be used as a context manager:
+In Psycopg 3 a `Connection` can be used as a context manager:

 .. code:: python